osohq/oso/docs/content/any/guides/enforcement/_index.md

 ---
-title: Enforcing an Oso Policy
+title: Enforce an Oso Policy
 weight: 4
 any: true
 aliases:
   - ../../../learn/enforce.html
 ---

-# Enforcing an Oso Policy
+# Enforce an Oso Policy

 To use an Oso policy in your app, you'll need to "enforce" it.
 A policy is useless without an app that consults the policy on user actions.
 For most apps,